Mentored Youth Hunting Program

 - Video on Mentored Youth Hunting Rules and Guidelines (from Michigan OutofDoors Magazine)

-- Save the Date: 2014 Demonstration Days for Mentored Youth HuntersThis free event at the DNR's shooting ranges will give young hunters a chance to try a variety of firearms and archery equipment, and get fitted with help from range officers and hunter education instructors.
+- 2014 Demonstration Days for Mentored Youth HuntersThis free event at the DNR's shooting ranges will give young hunters a chance to try a variety of firearms and archery equipment, and get fitted with help from range officers and hunter education instructors.
 Demo Days will be held July 29 at Pontiac Lake, July 30 at Ortonville, Aug.
 5 at Sharonville and Aug.
 6 at Rose Lake.

 Resources for Mentors